chainer/chainercv/docs/source/reference/links.rst

 Detection
 ---------

-Detection links share a common method :meth:`predict` to run detect objects in images.
+Detection links share a common method :meth:`predict` to detect objects in images.
 For more details, please read :func:`FasterRCNN.predict`.

 .. toctree::